loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

 * Once *LoopFollow* 3.2 is released, the addition of those `config` variables in *Nightscout* is only required to support sending remote commands from *Nightscout* `Careportal` and from *LoopCaregiver*.
 * *LoopFollow* 3.2 and newer versions only require the APNS credentials to be entered in the *LoopFollow* app for both the *Loop* and *Trio* Remote Control features.

-If you are configuring for *Trio* remote control with *LoopFollow*, you do not need to enter the Apple Developer ID explicitly because is is included in the information *Trio* uploads to *Nightscout*.
+If you are configuring for *Trio* remote control with *LoopFollow*, you do not need to enter the Apple Developer ID explicitly because it is included in the information *Trio* uploads to *Nightscout*.

 ### New APNS